crd150/crd150.github.io/bigopendata.md

 * [OpenStreetMaps](https://ropensci.github.io/osmdata/).  **osmdata** is an R package for downloading OpenStreetMaps data.
 The site provides a couple of vignettes on using the package.

 * [Array of things](https://aot-file-browser.plenar.io/).
 The City of Chicago installed modular sensor boxes around Chicago to collect real-time data on the city’s environment, infrastructure, and activity for research and public use.
+Other cities have followed.

 * [Zillow](https://www.zillow.com/research/data/).
 Provides housing price data at the metro, city and zipcode levels.
 R has a [package](https://cran.r-project.org/web/packages/ZillowR/index.html) for downloading Zillow data directly.